naofumi/react_router_rails_spa/documents/introduction.md

 ### You want to create a web application with a React frontend and a Rails backend.

 * You want a simple setup that is ["omakase"](https://dhh.dk/2012/rails-is-omakase.html).
 You don't want to install packages and configure them on the React side.
 You don't want to manually add routes and controllers on the Rails side.
 Everything should be a single gem and a single command.
 * You want something that is easy to deploy, and cost-effective.
-You don't want to worry about server charges.
+You don't want to worry about being charged for the extra server.
 * You don't need SEO for the React pages.
 * If SEO is necessary, you can just serve ERB pages or static HTML files.

 ### You are considering Next.js, but you do not need SSR nor RSCs.
 You are only considering Next.js because it is easy to set up.

 * You're only using Next.js because you thought it was ["omakase"](https://dhh.dk/2012/rails-is-omakase.html).
-You actually found Rails integration harder than you bargained for.
+It was at least extremely easy to set up on your local machine.
+Now you've found that Rails integration is harder than you bargained for, especially around authentication schemes and production deployment, domains and CORS settings, etc. You want something simpler from `rails new` to `kamal deploy`.
 * You are worried about deployment.
 Specifically, you are not happy with Vercel pricing or the extra cost of an additional AWS ECS instance to host Next.js.

 The react_router_rails_spa gem satisfies the above requirements and more.